Handle Operators in String Theory: The Path Integral Measure

 We adopt covariant normalisation for external onshell vertex operators in a mass eigenstate basis, whereby the tree-level ($\g=0$) contribution to two-point amplitudes in the special case of $D$ flat non-compact dimensions reads \cite{ErbinMaldacenaSkliros19}:

-and $j_1,j_2$ denotes any remaining quantum numbers other than the momenta, $k_1,k_2$.
+and $j_1,j_2$ denote any remaining quantum numbers other than the momenta, $k_1,k_2$.
 (See also \cite{SekiTakahashi19} for an interesting suggestion about how to arrive at (\ref{eq:2ptonshell}) in the BRST formulation, at least for open strings\footnote{The closed string calculation in \cite{SekiTakahashi19} is perhaps not entirely satisfactory because external states are not annihilated by $b_0-\tilde{b}_0$; see the associated comment regarding the necessity of this condition in Sec.~\ref{sec:EVO} (combined with the fact that $S^2$ has positive curvature).
-The derivation outlined in Sec.~\ref{sec:TEC}, which is essentially a hybrid of the Polyakov and BRST approach, works in all cases.}) The defining properties of external fixed-picture physical vertex operators, $\hat{\mathscr{V}}_j$, and some comments on their offshell extension are discussed in the following subsection. \sk\sk
+The derivation outlined in Sec.~\ref{sec:TEC}, which is essentially a hybrid of the Polyakov and BRST approach, works in all cases for sufficiently generic elements in the BRST cohomology.}) The defining properties of external fixed-picture physical vertex operators, $\hat{\mathscr{V}}_j$, and some comments on their offshell extension are discussed in the following subsection. \sk\sk

 \underline{\it A note on notation}: it is often useful to think in terms of real moduli rather than complex moduli, and/or often rather than $\hat{B}_{\tau^k}$ or $\hat{B}_{\bar{\tau}^k}$ we will write $\hat{B}_{k}$, or $\hat{B}_{t^k}$, or $\hat{B}_q$, or $\hat{B}_{z_v}$, etc., depending on context.
 It is always to be understood that the normalisation of the full path integral is chosen to be consistent with the expressions in terms of complex moduli (\ref{eq:fullpathintegral}) and (\ref{eq:d2mtau}), and the normalisation of the full amplitude is in turn always fixed by unitarity and/or factorisation \cite{Weinberg85,Polchinski_v1}.
 In fact, the normalisation of the full S matrix is already fixed by (\ref{eq:2ptonshell}), but it took a while for this to be understood (a related discussion is in \cite{ErbinMaldacenaSkliros19}). \sk